GhaziRiyadh/StepsProgress/README.md

 ## Usage

-> ⚠ You may have to add a container for that packet because it depends on the parent width.
+> ⚠ You may have to add a container for this package cause it's depends on the parent width.

 ### VueJs